-Although you are probably in the prime of your life when you take your marriage vows, no one knows what the future holds and sickness of some sort is fairly likely, whoever you may be.
+Although you are probably in the prime of your life when you take your Christian marriage vows no one knows what the future holds and sickness of some sort is fairly likely, whoever you may be.
 So the phrase “in sickness and in health” brings reassurance to your partner that even if their body may fail, you will love them for what they are inside, for their soul and spirit which are not bound by bodily conditions.

 To love and to cherish

 This is the part where you directly express your intention to continue loving each other.
 As the saying goes, love is a verb, and it is all about actions which back up the feelings.
 To cherish means to protect and care for someone, to be devoted to them, to hold them dear and adore them.
 When you love and cherish your spouse you will nurture them, admire them, appreciate them and highly treasure the relationship that you share.
-Sometimes the phrase “forsaking all others” is included in the marriage vows, implying that you will give your heart exclusively to the one you have chosen to marry.
+Sometimes the phrase “forsaking all others” is included in the Christian vows, implying that you will give your heart exclusively to the one you have chosen to marry.

 Till death us do part